mendonk/langchain-astrapy-hotels-app/README.md

 # (optionally add "--reload")
 ```

-Once you see the `Uvicorn running on [address:port]` message, the API is ready.
+Once you see the `Uvicorn running on [address:port]` message,
+the API is ready and you can start using the client.

 ### Client